Penny Jordan

-Penelope Halsall (née Jones; 24 November 1946 – 31 December 2011) was a best-selling and prolific English writer of over 200 romance novels.
+Penelope Halsall (née Jones; 24 November 1946 – 31 December 2011) was a prolific English writer of over 200 romance novels.
 She started writing regency romances as Caroline Courtney, and wrote contemporary romances as Penny Jordan and historical romances as Annie Groves (her mother's maiden name).
 She also wrote novels as Melinda Wright and Lydia Hitchcock.
-Her books have sold over 70 million copies worldwide and been translated into many languages.
+Her books have sold over 70 million copies worldwide and have been translated into many languages.

 Biography

 Penelope Jones was born on 24 November 1946 in Preston, Lancashire, the eldest of three children born to Anthony Winn Jones and his wife, Margaret Louise (née Groves), She had a brother, Anthony, and a sister, Prudence.
 A keen reader from childhood, her mother would leave her in the children's section of the local library while she changed her father's library books.
 Her story-telling career began at the age of eight when she began telling original bedtime stories to her younger sister.
 Her favourite books were those of Jane Austen, Dorothy Dunnett, Catherine Cookson, Georgette Heyer, Charles Dickens, William Shakespeare's plays and poetry and the Bible.
 After reading a serialised Mills & Boon book in a woman's magazine, she fell in love with the hero.
 Jones was eleven and she quickly became an avid fan.
 Jones left grammar school in Rochdale with O-Levels in English Language, English Literature and Geography.
 In her early days, she spent fourteen years working as a shorthand typist in Manchester.

-Jones married Steve Halsall, an accountant, who died of cancer, predeceasing his wife.
-They did not have children, but she had a bakers dozen of assorted godchildren, nieces and nephews.
+Jones married Steve Halsall, an accountant, who died of cancer, predeceasing her.
+They did not have children, but she had nieces, nephews and godchildren.

-Jordan died of cancer on 31 December 2011, aged 65, at Cheshire, England.
+Jordan died of cancer on 31 December 2011, aged 65, in Cheshire, England.